heartistizio/visca-java/README.md

 ## How to run

+1. Make sure camera is ON
+2. Configure port
-1. Launch CLI or Web application
+3. Launch CLI(`Main`) or Web(`App`) application
-2. Start by sending an `ADDRESS` command which should set the address to 1 or the next free address.
+4. Start by sending an `ADDRESS` command which should set the address to 1 or the next free address.
-3. Send commands to camera
+5. Send commands to camera

 ## Web server

 There's one endpoint `http:localhost:8080/control`.

 1. `GET` on that endpoint returns an array of log strings.
-2. `POST` takes a string in the same format as previous commands.
+2. `POST` send plan string command in the body